Mutalenic/blog_app/README.md

-## Blog app - setup and controllers
+## Blog app - controllers Specs

-In this project, I have created all controllers and views for my Blog app.
-I have added added a simple placeholders for my views with plain HTML.
+In this project, I have set up tests on the controllers I of my Blog app.

 ## Built with
 - Ruby